Camila-goclowski/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio/preamble.md

 # Get Data onto Galaxy
 To start, let's get our dataset loaded into Galaxy.

-You can access the data for this tutorial in multiple ways:
+You can access the dataset for this tutorial in multiple ways:
-1. **EBI Data Retrieval** - You may retrieve that files necessary to construct a Seurat Object in this way.Doing to will alleviate the necessity to convert AnnData (Python) objects into Seurat (R) objects:
+1. **EBI Data Retrieval** - You may retrieve that files necessary to construct a Seurat Object in this way.
+Doing so will alleviate the necessity to convert AnnData (Python) objects into Seurat (R) objects:

 > <hands-on-title>GetData</hands-on-title>
 >